felixelex/trajnetplusplusbaselines/README.rst

 * weight = 1, temperature = 0.1, horizon = 8, replace
 * weight = 1, temperature = 0.1, horizon = 12, replace

-Note that in the first place we used the skipping technique to deal with NaN values but it didn't work for real data because of the high amount of NaN values.
-Therefore we changed to the replacement technique.
-The models trained with skip were on synthetic data and we think the performance for synthetic data uing skipping or replacing is similar because of the small amount of NaN values.
+Note that in the first place we used the skipping technique (skipping of scenes with NaN's) to deal with NaN values.
+This didn't work for real data due to the high amount of NaN values.
+Therefore we changed to the replacement technique (replacement of NaN's with random samples from other neighbors).
+The models trained using skipping were trained on synthetic data and we think the performance for synthetic data uing skipping or replacing is similar (as in general we only had very few NaN's here).

 Evaluation & Results